ErikLarsson82/hello-schwein-mobile/README.md

 ## Instructions
 1. npm install
 2. host local http server and serve folder
-3. open cocoon developer app and enter url to localhost
+3. download and open cocoon developer app (on mobile or ipad) and enter url to localhost
 4. test app by using touch screen and notice text and image